Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.EventAbandon"></a>

 ### EventAbandon
-EventAbandon is emitted on Msg/Abandon.
+EventAbandon is emitted when a grantee abandons its permission.

 Since: 0.46.0 (finschia)